 - Kidney disease (distal renal tubular acidosis and proximal renal tubular acidosis)

 - Poisoning by aspirin, ethylene glycol (found in antifreeze), or methanol

 - Severe dehydration

 Most symptoms are caused by the underlying disease or condition that is causing the metabolic acidosis.
-Metabolic acidosis itself usually causes rapid breathing.
-Confusion or lethargy may also occur.
+Metabolic acidosis itself most often causes rapid breathing.
+Acting confused or very tired may also occur.
 Severe metabolic acidosis can lead to shock or death.
-In some situations, metabolic acidosis can be a mild, chronic (ongoing) condition.
+In some situations, metabolic acidosis can be a mild, ongoing (chronic) condition.